Lactic Acid Peel - Why You Should Use It

 If you begin to feel a burning sensation, rinse immediately, and try to extend the time the next time you apply the peel.

-Combining lactic acid and over-the-counter retinol creams
+Combining lactic acid and OTC retinol creams

-Also, if you’re using retinol creams (over-the-counter), don’t use on the peel on the same day you use lactic acid.
+Also, if you’re using retinol creams (over-the-counter) every night, skip it on the day you do a peel.
 Or do a patch test in a small area first to see how your skin will react.
-Most over-the-counter retinol creams are relatively mild, but to be on the safe side, test it first.

 If you are using a prescription retinoid cream, any skin medications, or are under a dermatologist’s care, check with your doctor first.